fraserbrookhouse/CV/README.md

 I am a Fullstack Software Engineer.
 I've just graduated from Makers Academy bootcamp and am looking for my first job in Tech.

-Prior to **the great calamity** I was living in China and had been working there in Education since 2015.
+Prior to **The Great Calamity** I was living in China and had been working there in Education since 2015.
 Even before the current situation I was preparing for a transition into tech however.
 I had started a part time online degree in computer science with the University of London which I was studying for after work and on weekends.
 The current situation just jumpstarted the move.

 I hope to continue with my degree once I have a job to shore up my computer science fundamentals.